Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 49ers stats and trends

-- San Francisco has two wins against the spread in eight games this season.
+- So far this season San Francisco has two wins against the spread.

-- The 49ers have yet to cover the spread this year when underdogs by 3.5 points or more.
+- This year, the 49ers are winless ATS when entering a game as an underdog of 3.5 points or more.

-- San Francisco's games this year have gone over the total in five out of eight opportunities (62.5%).
+- San Francisco's games this season have gone over the total in five out of eight opportunities (62.5%).

-- San Francisco is 1-2 against the spread and 2-1 overall in games when it puts up more than 21.8 points.
+- When San Francisco records more than 21.8 points, it is 1-2 against the spread and 2-1 overall.

-- When San Francisco picks up more than 348.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- San Francisco is 1-2 against the spread and 2-1 overall when the team amasses more than 348.2 yards.

-- The 49ers have 14 giveaways this season, while the Rams have 14 takeaways.
+- The 49ers have 14 turnovers this season, equal to the number of takeaways for the Rams.

 Home and road insights